mamiezh/Comparative-Analysis-of-COVID-19-Fake-and-Reliable-News/README.md

 The motivation behind this research is fully academic, as we were curious about the usage of network statistics with language data.
 During our projects we used several methods - ERGM, Sentiment analysis using premarked lexicons, and pairwise corr for nets.
 The whole research was based on agenda theory, according to which media coverage of a topic has an impact on public awareness of it.
 All credentials, abstract, and used literature can be found in the paper.

+The main code plots topwords for both fake and true headings.
+Adding to exponential models the the branch with network census is in progress.

 #### Table of contents